EastWoodYang/AnnoRouter/README.md

 # AnnoRouter
-A routing framework to assist with Android Componentization. it's turns your routing API into a Java interface.
+A routing framework to assist with Android Componentization. it's turns your route API into a Java interface.

 <img src='https://github.com/EastWoodYang/AnnoRouter/blob/master/picture/1.png'/>